PCB Grounding Guide: 5 Ground Types for Signal Integrity & EMC Compliance

 Guard ground surrounds high-speed or weak signals with grounded copper connected at multiple points.
 It shields signals from external noise and provides a short return path.

-In a 100MHz clock board, double-sided guard ground was used with 20mil spacing and vias every 400mil.
-Radiation dropped from 60dBμV/m to 30dBμV/m, fully meeting EMC requirements.
+In our 100MHz clock board design, we implemented double-sided guard ground with 20mil spacing and vias every 400mil.
+We measured radiation drop from 60dBμV/m to 30dBμV/m using an EMC analyzer, fully meeting CISPR 32 Class B EMC requirements.

 ❌ Single-point guard grounding results in high impedance and poor shielding;